 If you have managed to secure a slot, then congratulations to you!

 If you have failed to secure a slot, try to log-in days or weeks after as there may have been denials.
 A declined visa application means there is one more slot that has opened again!
+Update: Or just in case the lagging website appears once again this year, what they’ve done last year is open the application on different days (withouth actually announcing).
+So you really have to check.

 If you really did not chance upon an open slot, review your Silver Fern application form, take note of the questions and answers, and apply again next year.
 This year’s form will be deleted before the next year’s application period starts which is only fair for those who have not tried applying.